Tel Aviv and Jaffa

 The University sits on a hillside, and from the cafe I have a fine sunny view of the suburbs.
 In the distance I count at least four tall construction booms swaying back and forth over this busy city that seems to be growing in all directions.

 I am shocked at what I see here at the University.
-In a good way.
+But in a good way.
 Despite the fact that too many of the kids are smokers, there is not one cigarette butt anywhere.
 The students are neatly dressed and attractive.
 There are no scruffy outfits or torn jeans or gatkes hanging out.
 The lawns are green and smooth.
 The trees are pruned.
 There is not a paper bag or plastic cup rolling around.
 Not one poster or handbill is pasted on any wall or lamppost.
 No graffiti defaces any building.
 This campus is a clean and beautiful parkland.

 Colorful modern sculptures sit on the lawns and pathways and at the entrances to the classrooms.
 The buildings are modern and architecturally diverse.
 On the wall of each building is the name of the man or woman or family who donated funds for its construction.
 The names are Jewish names, Jewish philanthropists from around the world who feel responsible to support a university and the diverse people of a nation that struggled for two thousand years to build a safe and successful homeland.